Spark is Being Redesigned

 Yes—for now.
 Programs can continue to earn Spark ratings until June 30, 2026.
 This is the last day to submit a portfolio for a new or higher Spark rating.
 After that date, Spark will fully transition to individualized goal setting through the Quality Improvement Cycle.

-That’s a program decision.
 Programs may choose to pursue a new or higher rating before June 30, 2026, or they may choose to focus on quality improvement through coaching and goal setting.
 A Quality Improvement Specialist can help you decide what approach makes the most sense for your program.

 The Quality Improvement Cycle is an ongoing, annual process where programs set individualized goals, take action, reflect on progress, and adjust as needed.
 It’s designed to be flexible and responsive to each program’s strengths, needs, and priorities—rather than a one-time checklist or submission.

-Currently, having a Spark 3-4- or 5-Star rating is how programs can receive additional funding through ERDC.
+A Spark 3-4- or 5-Star rating is how programs can receive additional funding through ERDC.
 Programs with a Spark rating receive a monthly per-child quality stipend for children whose families receive ERDC benefits.

 Yes.
 Spark is committed to supporting programs in ways that respect language, culture, and community.
 Interpretation, translated materials, and culturally responsive support are available, and programs can request assistance as needed.